See all the Shopify store income reports here.

 Maybe you’ve been wanting to start a store, but don’t know where to start or what platform to choose.

-Maybe you already have a store and can’t understand why you’re not making anything but chump change in it.
+Maybe you already have an ecommerce store and can’t understand why you’re not making anything but chump change in it.

 Maybe you’ve spent some time on your store and seen only crickets in traffic.